-Whether your baby takes breast milk or infant formula, chances are you’ve heard about lactose.
+Whether your baby takes breast milk or infant formula, you’ve likely heard about lactose.
 But what is lactose?
-And why is lactose an important ingredient in most infant formulas?
+And why is it an important ingredient in most infant formulas?
 Are there reasons certain babies shouldn’t have lactose?

-These are all important questions for any new parent.
-We sat down with researcher Bridget Young, PhD, Assistant Professor of Pediatric Allergy and Immunology at the University of Rochester School of Medicine and Dentistry, to learn more about lactose, its role in formula, and what you need to know about it.
+These are all critical questions for any new parent.
+We sat down with researcher Bridget Young, Ph.D., Assistant Professor of Pediatric Allergy and Immunology at the University of Rochester School of Medicine and Dentistry to learn more about lactose, its role in baby formula, and what you need to know about it.
 So let’s talk lactose!

 What exactly is lactose?

-- Carbohydrate: Lactose is the main carbohydrate in breast milk and most cow’s milk-based formula.
-However, there are often other kinds of carbohydrates used in cow’s milk-based infant formulas (more on this later).
+- Carbohydrate: Lactose is the main carbohydrate in breast milk and most cow’s milk-based formulas.
+However, there are often other carbohydrates used in cow’s milk-based infant formulas (more on this later).

 - Protein: The proteins in both breast milk and milk-based infant formula are whey and casein.

-- Vitamins and minerals: Iron is one of the most important minerals in infant formula because it prevents anemia.
-There are also lots of other vitamins and minerals in infant formula like calcium and folic acid.
+- Vitamins and minerals: Iron is one of the essential minerals in infant formula because it prevents anemia.
+There are also many other vitamins and minerals in infant formula, like calcium and folic acid.

 Are there babies who shouldn’t have lactose?

 Yes!
 But luckily, not too many.
 Parents often wonder if their baby might have lactose intolerance (especially if you do), but the kind of lactose intolerance that happens slowly over time in older kids and adults doesn’t usually start this young.
 According to Dr. Young, healthy term infants have all the machinery needed to digest lactose from either breast milk or formula.

 Here are a couple of conditions that make a baby unable to digest lactose:²